-During the year ended 31 December 2020, pursuant to a sales agreement entered into between Billion Fujian and Baikai Textile on 11 December 2017, Billion Fujian sold semidull PET chips, POY and spin finish oil to Baikai Textile at prices agreed between the parties from time to time after arm's length negotiation and comparable to the then market prices of similar products that Billion Fujian sold to other independent customers.
+During the year ended 31 December 2021, pursuant to a sales agreement entered into between Billion Fujian and Baikai Textile on 31 December 2020, Billion Fujian sold PET chips, POY and spin finish oil to Baikai Textile at prices agreed between the parties from time to time after arm's length negotiation and comparable to the then market prices of similar products that Billion Fujian sold to other independent customers.

-Baikai Textile is a wholly foreign-owned subsidiary of Baikai H.K. which in turn is wholly owned by Mr. Lin who is a brother-in-law of both Mr. Sze Tin Yau and Mr. Wu Jinbiao, both being executive Directors.
+Baikai Textile is a wholly foreign-owned subsidiary of Baikai H.K. which in turn is wholly-owned by Mr. Lin who is a brother-in-law of both Mr. Sze Tin Yau and Mr. Wu Jinbiao, both being executive Directors.
 Mr. Lin controls the exercise of 100% of the voting power at general meetings of Baikai Textile and is the sole director of Baikai Textile.
 Accordingly, Baikai Textile is an associate of Mr. Sze Tin Yau and Mr. Wu Jinbiao, and therefore a connected person of the Company under the Chapter 14A of the Listing Rules.

-For the year ended 31 December 2020, sales to Baikai Textile by Billion Fujian amounted to approximately RMB362,904,000, which is within the approved cap of RMB369,000,000 as disclosed in the Company's announcement dated 11 December 2017 and circular dated 31 January 2018.
+For the year ended 31 December 2021, sales to Baikai Textile by Billion Fujian amounted to approximately RMB104,123,558.

-(d) Sales of DTY by Billion Fujian to Fujian Baikai Zipper Dress Co., Ltd. (福建省百凱拉鏈服飾有限公司) ("Baikai Zipper")
+(d) Sales of DTY by Billion Fujian to Fujian Baikai Zipper Dress Co., Ltd.(福建 省百凱拉鏈服飾有限公司) ("Baikai Zipper")

-During the year ended 31 December 2020, pursuant to a revised sales agreement entered into between Billion Fujian and Baikai Zipper on 11 December 2017, Billion Fujian sold DTY to Baikai Zipper at prices agreed between the parties from time to time after arm's length negotiation and comparable to the then market prices of similar products that Billion Fujian sold to other independent customers.
+During the year ended 31 December 2021, pursuant to a revised sales agreement entered into between Billion Fujian and Baikai Zipper on 31 December 2020, Billion Fujian sold DTY to Baikai Zipper at prices agreed between the parties from time to time after arm's length negotiation and comparable to the then market prices of similar products that Billion Fujian sold to other independent customers.

-Baikai Zipper is a wholly foreign-owned subsidiary of Baikai H.K. which in turn is wholly owned by Mr. Lin who is a brother-in-law of both Mr. Sze Tin Yau and Mr. Wu Jinbiao, both being executive Directors.
+Baikai Zipper is a wholly foreign-owned subsidiary of Baikai H.K. which in turn is wholly-owned by Mr. Lin who is a brother-in-law of both Mr. Sze Tin Yau and Mr. Wu Jinbiao, both being executive Directors.
 Mr. Lin controls the exercise of 100% of the voting power at general meetings of Baikai Zipper and is the sole director of Baikai Zipper.
 Accordingly, Baikai Zipper is an associate of Mr. Sze Tin Yau and Mr. Wu Jinbiao, and therefore a connected person of the Company under the Chapter 14A of the Listing Rules.

-For the year ended 31 December 2020, sales to Baikai Zipper by Billion Fujian amounted to approximately RMB6,259,000, which is within the approved cap of RMB6,650,000 as disclosed in the Company's announcement dated 11 December 2017 and circular dated 31 January 2018.
+For the year ended 31 December 2021, sales to Baikai Zipper by Billion Fujian amounted to approximately RMB2,037,404.